rubyboy/jira-bulk-unwatch/README.md

 The script.js could also be run independently in the browser console.
 Just paste the code into the console, or tweak it to create a bookmarklet and then follow steps 4-5 above.

+The same script can also be used for bulk watching issues.
+To do that, just change the "DELETE" method in the script to "PUT".

 I hope you'd find the scripts useful.

 Ruby